1712n/wall-e/wiki/test_file_best_practices.md

 ### 🤔 Philosophical Points for Consideration

-- **Import Statement Justification**: Imports from the `cloudflare:test` and `vitest` packages do not require justification.
+- **Import Statements**: Imports from the `cloudflare:test` and `vitest` packages do not require justification.
 For all other packages, include a comment directly above the import statement that explains the purpose of the import to the test.

 - **File Size Management**: Any content that significantly increases the size of the test file should be scrutinized.
 Consider whether the additional content is essential for comprehensive testing or if it can be modularized or simplified.
 The goal is to keep test files manageable, readable, and maintainable.